-If you are like me, you will find that a lot of your travel revolves around business travel so that you may travel a lot, but you do not see all the tourist sites in the places you are traveling to.
-But if you are smart about how you travel, there are many ways you can add some sightseeing into your business trip.
+If you are like me, you will find that a lot of your travel revolves around business travel, so you may travel a lot, but you do not see all the tourist sites in the places you are traveling to.
+But if you are smart about how you travel, you can add some sightseeing to your business trip in many ways.

 Here are some tips to add some sightseeing to your next business trip:

 Learn About the Place You Are Traveling To

 Learning about where you are traveling makes common sense, especially if you hope to do some sightseeing on your trip.
 But, I am surprised at how many people travel to a location without knowing where they are going.
 If you are traveling within your own country, you may not really need to know a lot about where you are going to and all the local sites.
 Still, if you travel internationally, it would help to know a bit about the history, culture, people, and places you are traveling to.